Associate Professor Paul B. Crook

 In addition to his work at Louisiana Tech, Paul has directed and acted in theatres around the nation.
 He has previously served as the Associate Artistic Director for the Oklahoma Shakespearean Festival, a summer rep theatre in Durant, OK and currently serves as the Artistic Director of The B & B Theatre, a company that he formed with his wife, Mary Fran, a theatre professor at Grambling State University.
 Two of the plays Paul has written:Brit Lit, OR All You Need to Know to Survive Senior English but Were Afraid to Ask and AMLIT! were commissioned for production by Stage Centre, an educational touring theatre company, and toured across the state of Alabama.
 Two of his ten-minute plays: “Front Porch Requiem” and “LAVALOOOOO!!!” were selected for performance at the nationally known Kentuck Festival of the Arts Ten Minute Play Festival.

-Paul is a member of the Southeastern Theatre Conference, where he serves as Chair of the Keynote Emerging Artist of Promise (KEAP) Committee and Vice-Chair of the College and University Division.
-Additionally, he serves on the Leighton Ballew Scholarship Committee and the Out-Of-Region Task Force.
+Paul is a member of the Southeastern Theatre Conference, where he serves as Chair of the College and University Division and Chair of the Leighton Ballew Scholarship Committee.
 As part of his work for SETC, Paul writes occasionally for the “SETC News” and Southern Theatre magazine.
-He is also the Louisiana state Vice-Chair for the Kennedy Center/American College Theatre Festival, Region VI.
+He is also the Louisiana state Chair for the Kennedy Center/American College Theatre Festival, Region VI.

 Professor Mark D. Guinn